Home » Atlanta » Atlanta Zoo tickets

 Children can meet friendly farm animals like sheep, goats, and pigs at the Outback Station in the Orkin Children’s Zoo.

-Though the animals are used to human interaction, following the rules and even better if adults accompany children to ensure a safe experience is good.
+Though the animals are used to human interaction, following the rules is even better if adults accompany children to ensure a safe experience is good.

 Access to the Petting Zoo is included in the regular Atlanta Zoo ticket.